gaberull/CountingCards/README.md

     - Double down
     - Strategy hint
     - Get current running count
-    - list rules
+    - List rules
-    - surrender  **TODO:** Not implemented as of 8/5/22.
+    - Surrender  **TODO:** Not implemented as of 8/5/22.
 Might not
+    - Add funds
-    - quit
+    - Quit

 > **TODO:** Finish these rules (7/29/22)